 Autumn (September-October): Warmest water of the year, stable weather, and reduced families-with-school-holidays crowds.

 Good to know: Summer siesta hours (14:00-17:00) are quiet even at busy spots.
 Locals retreat indoors; tourists rest at their hotels.
-This is often the best time to find solitude at Playa de los Toros or Playa Chica.
+This is often a good time to find space at Playa de los Toros.

 Snorkelling: Playa de las Arenas (rocky life), Playa Chica (tidal pools and rocks), Playa de la Sal (clear water and shallow rocks).
 Morning visits offer best visibility and calmest water.